cypress-io/cypress/CONTRIBUTING.md

 export NODE_GYP_FORCE_PYTHON=/usr/bin/python3.11
 ```

+For Ubuntu `24.04` refer also to the [Release notes](https://discourse.ubuntu.com/t/noble-numbat-release-notes/39890) in the section [Unprivileged user namespace restrictions](https://discourse.ubuntu.com/t/noble-numbat-release-notes/39890#unprivileged-user-namespace-restrictions-15) and apply one of the workarounds to disable unprivileged user namespace restrictions for the entire system, either for one boot or persistently, as described.
+If you do not do this you may receive an error which includes the text `FATAL:setuid_sandbox_host.cc` and you try to run Cypress on this version of Ubuntu after building Cypress from source.

 #### Windows

 When installing the Visual Studio C++ environment recommended by [node-gyp](https://github.com/nodejs/node-gyp), install also a Windows 10 SDK.
 The currently used version of `node-gyp` may otherwise fail to recognise the Visual Studio installation.